gidgethub/gidgethub/docs/index.rst

 design.
 Because of that, this project was created.

 This project has three primary layers to it.
-The base layer is :mod:`gidgethub.sansio` which provides the tools necessary to work with GitHub's API.
+The base layer is :mod:`gidgethub.sansio` and :mod:`gidgethub.routing` which provide the tools necessary to work with GitHub's API.
 The next layer up is :mod:`gidgethub.abc` which provides an abstract base class for a cleaner, unified API.
 Finally, the top layer is using an implementation of the abstract base class, e.g. :mod:`gidgethub.aiohttp`.

 The vast majority of users will want to use one of the concrete